Why Cash Flow Is More Important Than Profit!

 You can likely see why cash flow is more important than profit in this scenario.
 If the plumber fits 5 boilers he has in theory made £5000 in profit, however he won’t actually make any profit until the contract is completed, so he’ll need to have cash in the bank to fund the contract to completion.
 This will likely require the plumber to have been paid on time from previous jobs or contracts.
 That’s why cash flow is so important for a small business, especially in times like ours when credit is so hard to come by.

 So what about big business?

 The recent credit crunch showed up just how important cash flow is to big corporations.
 Most large corporations rely on credit, even the banks can’t operate properly without it.
 When the availability of credit dried up during the credit crunch, banks couldn’t borrow from each other, corporations couldn’t borrow from the banks and as a result these corporations suddenly found themselves facing overnight collapse because they couldn’t pay their suppliers and employee’s, why?
-These corporations were very profitable establishments but they were unable to cope with the disruption to their cash flow and found themselves facing insolvency.
+These corporations were very profitable establishments but as you can see from their online trading information, they were unable to cope with the disruption to their cash flow and found themselves facing insolvency.

 All businesses rely on cash flow and if they don’t have it profit is irrelevant.